camdenwithrow/dotfiles/README.md

 ## What are Dotfiles & Why Stow?

-Dotfiles are hidden configuration files (e.g., `.bashrc`) that customize your system.
-Managing them with Stow allows for easy synchronization across machines and a clean home directory by creating symbolic links from this repo to your home.
+Dotfiles are hidden configuration files (e.g., `.zshrc`) that customize your system.
+Managing them with gnu stow allows for easy synchronization across machines and a clean home directory by creating symbolic links from this repo to your home.

 ## Getting Started